qiang-csust/obi/README.md

   -testsearch 1000 keyword1 keyword2 keyword3

-  #repeat the search 1000 times
+  #repeat the search 1000 times for each keyword

   -del w 100